Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Playing the value game

 - Just two Wear OS updates supported

-While OnePlus hasn't released nearly as many Wear OS smartwatches as Samsung, its latest OnePlus Watch 3 is nothing to scoff at.
+While OnePlus hasn't released nearly as many Wear OS smartwatches as Samsung, its current OnePlus Watch 3 is nothing to scoff at.
 The wearable takes the crown for the longest-lasting Wear OS watch with true multi-day battery life, and it isn't crazy expensive.
-Will the upcoming Samsung Galaxy Watch 8 offer a better feature set and value proposition?
+Can the Samsung Galaxy Watch 8 offer better performance and value proposition?

 Samsung Galaxy Watch 8 vs. OnePlus Watch 3: Design and display